 Baseline and follow-up measurements of lordoses for both patients and healthy volunteers were normally distributed.

 Table 1 shows the baseline characteristics of the healthy volunteers and patients.
 There were no statistically significant differences between the groups in terms of their gender, age or cervical lordosis, although patients tended to have greater lordotic curves.

 Repeatability (measurement error and reliability) of cervical lordosis measurement

-Intra-observer and intra-subject repeatability in healthy volunteers
+Table 2 shows the intra-observer and intra-subject repeatability in healthy volunteers.

 An intra-observer MDC of 9.9° indicates that two measurements performed by one observer within 24 h and using one radiograph are expected to differ by no more than 9.9° in 95 % of subjects .
 Similarly, an intra-subject MDC of 13.5° indicates that over a 4-week period subjects’ lordosis measurements are expected to change no more than 13.5°.
 Only changes greater than 13.5° can, at least in part, be confidently associated with a factor (such as treatment) to which the healthy volunteers have not been exposed.

 Patients’ lordoses increased, on average, from +9.5° (SD 13.5°, 95 % CI 4.6°–14.5°) to +11.6° (SD 11.8°, 95 % CI 7.3°–15.9°).
 These changes were not statistically significant (p > 0.05).
 The change in cervical lordosis was highly variable (range = 0.1–24.9°).
 In only 14 % (4/29) of patients was cervical lordosis increased by at least the MDC.